 If you are an older adult, your doctor will likely try to determine if you have another condition with similar symptoms.
-A combination of a medical history, physical exam, laboratory findings, and imaging techniques can help your doctor diagnose this condition.
+A medical history, physical exam, laboratory findings, and imaging techniques can help your doctor diagnose this condition.

-After diagnosis, your doctor will provide you with information about the disease and will implement a specific treatment plan for you.
+After diagnosis, your doctor will provide you with information about the disease and implement a specific treatment plan.

-It is interesting to note that Heberden’s nodules are more common in women and are more commonly found on a person’s dominant hand.
+It is interesting that Heberden’s nodules are more common in women and are more commonly found on a person’s dominant hand.
 They are also more commonly located on the index finger.

-Furthermore, studies suggest that there is a genetic predisposition to develop Heberden’s nodes, which is why the associated gene is dominant in women and recessive in men.
-This means that if your mother has Heberden’s nodes, she is likely to have a higher risk of contracting them if she develops osteoarthritis of the hand.
+Furthermore, studies suggest a genetic predisposition to develop Heberden’s nodes, which is why the associated gene is dominant in women and recessive in men.
+This means that if your mother has Heberden’s nodes, she is likely to have a higher risk of contracting them if she develops hand osteoarthritis.

-If you suspect that you have Heberden’s node and / or osteoarthritis of the hand, see your doctor for a proper diagnosis.
+If you suspect that you have Heberden’s node and osteoarthritis of the hand, see your doctor for a proper diagnosis.

-There are other health conditions that can mimic osteoarthritis of the hand or even a blow to the finger.
-Make sure you undergo a proper diagnosis so that an effective treatment plan can be made for you.
+Other health conditions can mimic osteoarthritis of the hand or even a blow to the finger.
+Make sure you undergo a proper diagnosis to make an effective treatment plan for you.

-Named after Dr. James Heberden in the 18th century, after correctly identifying the cause, Heberden’s nodules are abnormal bony growths that occur in the affected joint.
+Named after Dr. James Heberden in the 18th century, after correctly identifying the cause, Heberden’s nodules are abnormal bony growths in the affected joint.

-Between the bones of a joint, cartilage forms to cushion and protect each bone from the other.
+Cartilage forms between the bones of a joint to cushion and protect each bone from the other.
 Osteoarthritis occurs when this cartilage begins to break down.
 This collapse causes the bones to come into direct contact and rub together.

 When bones rub together, the friction wears down the bone, and the body tries to heal itself by growing new bone.
-Sometimes this new bone grows abnormally and forms what are called “knots” that stick out to the side of the joint.
+Sometimes this new bone grows abnormally and forms “knots” that stick out to the side of the joint.

-Heberden’s nodes are generally a sign of advanced osteoarthritis, as they tend to appear after considerable wear and tear has occurred.
+Heberden’s nodes are generally a sign of advanced osteoarthritis, as they tend to appear after considerable wear and tear have occurred.

 There is also a genetic risk, which means that if they appear in the patient’s family, the patient is more likely to contract them.
-Obesity also increases the risk factor for contracting them, since excess weight puts more pressure on the joints.
+Obesity also increases the risk of acquiring them since excess weight puts more pressure on the joints.

 Women are affected by Heberden’s nodes and Bouchard’s nodes more often than men.
-In fact, women with osteoarthritis are 10 times more likely to develop these nodules than men.
+Women with osteoarthritis are ten times more likely to develop these nodules than men.

-If you participate in sports or have a physically demanding job, your risk increases as well.
+If you participate in sports or have a physically demanding job, your risk increases.
 Other risk factors include: